 On average, 38 children die each year from being left in hot cars.

 Federal safety officials are increasing awareness on the problem and have declared July 31 National Heatstroke Prevention Day.

 “I’m deeply concerned that we will lose more children to a cause that is 100 percent preventable,” David Strickland, administrator of the National Highway Traffic Safety Administration

 on Fast Lane, the official blog of the U.S. Department of Transportation.
 “If we can increase awareness of the dangers of heatstroke and spread easy-to-follow prevention tips, we can reduce the number of these incidents and their tragic consequences.”

 Many parents mistakenly assume that a mild day couldn’t possibly produce deadly temperatures inside a vehicle.
 That assumption couldn’t be further than the truth.

-According to the Weather Channel, in 90 degree summer weather, a vehicle can reach 109 degrees in just 10 minutes.
+Weather Channel, in 90 degree summer weather, a vehicle can reach 109 degrees in just 10 minutes.
 Give it just 10 minutes more, and the interior of a vehicle can reach 119 degrees.
 In just 90 minutes – that’s the likely equivalent of a trip into the grocery store – the interior of a vehicle can nearly reach an incredible 140 degrees.

 There’s no doubt that exposure to extreme temperatures can lead to serious health risks to children and adults including death.
 It’s never been more important to remove children, pets and elderly from hot vehicles as soon as possible.